Shrek 2: Soundtrack

 The soundtrack for Shrek 2 was composed solely by Harry Gregson-Williams, who returned after composing the score for the first Shrek film, marking it as his fifth film with DreamWorks Animation.
 The soundtrack reached the 8th position on the US Billboard 200 and 1st on the US Soundtracks (Billboard).
 It also features two versions of the 1980s Bonnie Tyler hit "Holding Out for a Hero".

 Release

 In April 2004, the film was selected to compete for the Palme d'Or at the 2004 Cannes Film Festival.

 Shrek 2 was originally scheduled for release on June 18, 2004.
 The film was then moved forward from June 18, 2004, to May 21, 2004; however, due to "fan demand", it was moved up two days from May 21, 2004, to May 19, 2004.
 A day before the film went to theaters, the first five minutes were shown on Nickelodeon's U-Pick Live.

-Playing in 4,163 theaters over its first weekend in the United States, Shrek 2 was the first film with over 4,000 theaters in overall count.
+Playing in 4,163 theaters over its first weekend in the United States, Shrek 2 was the first film with over 4,000 theaters in overall count, surpassing X2 for having the widest release of any film.
+The film would hold the record for having the biggest number of theaters for three years until 2007 when Spider-Man 3 took it.
 Over 3,700 theaters was its count for an opening day.

 The film was theatrically re-released in the United States for one week beginning on April 12, 2024, in celebration of its twentieth anniversary.